PandaDB: Understanding Unstructured Data in Graph Database: Data model and Semantics

 \subsubsection{Unstructured Content Representation}

-The properties of nodes in a graph can be unstructured and structured data.
-In this work, we majorly focus on how to improve the query processing for the unstructured data since structured data processing is well studied in the current state-of-art system.
-At first, we deem the semantic information of data as the sub-property.
-For example, in term of the node $n_1$ in Figure \ref{fig:example_graph}, the name and photo are the properties of $n_1$.
-The printed number of jersey is the sub-property of the photo.
-Thus, an unstructured data item can have multiple sub-properties.
-For example, the jersey number and human facial feature (e.g., color, hair and eyebrow) in $n_1$.photo are regarded as different sub-properties of Node $n_1$.
-We formalize the sub-property definition as following: \begin{definition} \textbf{Sub-property}: is the semantic information in unstructured data, that is \\ \texttt{<data\ item> -> subProperty = <semantic \ information>} \end{definition} \begin{example} The semantic information of $n_1$'s photo in Figure~\ref{fig:example_graph} are represented as following ways: \begin{itemize} \item $n1.photo->jerseyNumber = 23$ \item $n1.photo->face = <\$feature-vector>$ \end{itemize} \end{example} The list of sub-properties is pre-defined by the users, and it could be extended.
+The properties of nodes/relationships in a graph can be unstructured and structured data.
+In this work, we majorly focus on how to improve the query processing for unstructured data.
+At first, we deem the semantic information of data as the \textbf{\textit{sub-property}}.
+For example, in terms of node $n_1$ in Figure \ref{fig:example_graph}, the name and photo are the properties of $n_1$.
+The printed number of the jersey is a sub-property of the photo.
+Obviously, an unstructured data item can have various potential sub-properties.
+For example, the jersey number and human facial features (e.g., color, hair, and eyebrow) in $n_1.photo$ are regarded as different sub-properties of Node $n_1$.
+We formalize the sub-property definition as follows: \begin{definition} \textbf{Sub-property} is the semantic information in unstructured data, that is \\ \texttt{<data\ item> $\rightarrow$ subProperty = <semantic \ information>} \end{definition} \begin{example} The semantic information of $n_1$'s photo in Figure~\ref{fig:example_graph} in represented as the following: \begin{itemize} \item $n1.photo \rightarrow jerseyNumber = 23$ \item $n1.photo \rightarrow face = <\$feature-vector>$ \end{itemize} \end{example} The list of sub-properties is pre-defined by the users, and it could be extended.